PickYourOwn.org

 I use a pie crust bag (a circular plastic bag that zips up around the edge, but two pieces of waxed paper will work).
 A couple of tablespoons of flour shaken in the bag will help to keep the dough from sticking to the bag.

-If you would like one of these bags, you can order them through Amazon below for about $5 (and a few cents of the order goes to keeping this website going!)
+If you would like one of these bags, you can order them online below for less than $5 (and a few cents of the order goes to keeping this website going!)

 Roll it out to an even thickness, and just an inch or two wider than your pie pan.
 My crusts are about 1/8 inch thick.